seans-lab/grafana-nginx-ingress/README.md

 make deploy
 ```

-#### Config Map
+#### Deploying our test script

+Once the test script is done, we have to deploy it to the kubernetes cluster.
+We’ll use a ConfigMap to accomplish this.
+The name of the map can be whatever you like, but for this demo we'll go with crocodile-stress-test.

+Once the test script is done, we have to deploy it to the kubernetes cluster.
+We’ll use a ConfigMap to accomplish this.
+The name of the map can be whatever you like, but for this demo we'll go with cafe-stress-test.

 ```
 kubectl create configmap cafe-stress-test --from-file k6-test.js
 ```

-Once the test script is done, we have to deploy it to the kubernetes cluster.
-We’ll use a ConfigMap to accomplish this.
-The name of the map can be whatever you like, but for this demo we'll go with crocodile-stress-test.
+The config map contains the content of our test file, labelled as test.js.
+The operator will later search through our config map for this key, and use its content as the test script.

+#### Creating our custom resource (CR)

+To communicate with the operator, we’ll use a custom resource called K6.
+Custom resources behave just as native Kubernetes objects, while being fully customizable.
+In this case, the data of the custom resource contains all the information necessary for k6 operator to be able to start a distributed load test:

 ```
 apiVersion: k6.io/v1alpha1